PrimeAcademy/object-group-bonus-calculator/README.md

 Loop over the `employees` array and do the following:

-* use each `employee` object as the input to the function described below.
+* use each `Employee` object as the input to the function described below.
 * `console.log` the results of each iteration.

 ## Function Logic
-You will be taking the object literals in the `employees` array and turning them into **Employee**'s.

-Write a declared function (NOT a method on the Employee class) that takes in one **employee** object (as an argument to the function), and returns a new **object** with the following properties:
+Write a declared function (NOT a method on the Employee class) that takes in one **Employee** object (as an argument to the function), and returns a new **object** with the following properties:

 * The `name` property should contain the employee's name.
 * The `bonusPercentage` property should contain the bonus percentage the employee is to receive.
 See section below for calculation instructions.